 - Fiercely defend you in court if it’s in your best interest

 It’s unwise to attempt to represent yourself if you’re facing allegations of inflicting corporal injury on your spouse or partner.
-Contact our legal team today for a free case evaluation so we can get started building the defense you need.
+Contact our experienced San Diego defense attorneys near you today for a free case evaluation so we can get started building the defense you need.

 What Is Corporal Injury To a Spouse in California?